BIDS/repro-case-studies/case-studies/arokem.md

 focus on statistical significance of effects, rather than effect sizes, which tend to be small.
-Though standards limiting the selection of tested relationships, and limiting the flexibility of experimental and analytic designs are starting to emerge, in practice these are not limited.
-Some of the aspects of the field that make it interesting and important, are also pernicious in this
-regard: the direct application to human health means that there is a perception of potential financial incentives.
+Though standards limiting the selection of tested relationships, and limiting the flexibility of experimental and analytic designs are starting to emerge, in practice these are not very strictly limited.
+Some of the aspects of the field that make it interesting and important, are also pernicious in this regard: the direct application to human health means that there is a perception of potential financial incentives.
 Finally, it is a burgeoning field, with many groups working on similar questions.
 Higher standards of reproducibility in this case would mean less false findings, because at least some of these factors would be ameliorated by a full "chain of evidence" to support every finding.

 2) How or where did you learn the reproducible practices described in your case study?
 Mentors, classes, workshops, etc.